REStud/data-editor/policy.md

 <div class="dcas-content" markdown="1">
 We ask you to explicitly state the following in your README file:

-* I/We certify that the author(s) of the manuscript have legitimate access to and permission to use the data used in this manuscript.
+* I certify that the author(s) of the manuscript have legitimate access to and permission to use the data used in this manuscript.
-* I/We certify that the author(s) of the manuscript have documented permission to redistribute/publish the data contained within this replication package.
+* I certify that the author(s) of the manuscript have documented permission to redistribute/publish the data contained within this replication package.
 </div>
 </details>